 Let me draw you a picture

-Howard Gardner, in his book Changing Minds: The Art and Science of Changing Our Own and Other People’s Minds (Boston: Harvard Business School Press, 2004) talked about the different kinds of intelligences he thinks exist.
-Dr. Gardner is a professor of cognition and education at the Harvard Graduate School, so he has solid reason to be espousing counter-intuitive theories of intelligence.
+In his book Changing Minds: The Art and Science of Changing Our Own and Other People’s Minds (Boston: Harvard Business School Press, 2004), Howard Gardner describes different kinds of intelligence.
+Dr. Gardner is a professor of cognition and education at the Harvard Graduate School, so he has a solid reason to be espousing counter-intuitive theories of intelligence.
 Linguistic and logical-mathematical are two of the more primary and recognizable kinds of intelligence.
-And those two, in particular, are the focus of much our schooling.
+And those two, in particular, are the focus of much of our schooling.

-But there are other kinds, says Dr. Gardner, including spatial intelligence, for instance, where one has “the capacity to form spatial representations or images in one’s mind, and to operate up them.”
-Sailors and airline pilots depend on this sort of intelligence, as do chess players.
+But there are other kinds, says Dr. Gardner, such as spatial intelligence, where one has “the capacity to form spatial representations or images in one’s mind and to operate up them.”
+Sailors and airline pilots depend on this intelligence, as do chess players.
 Or bodily-kinesthetic intelligence, where a person has “the capacity to solve problems or to create products using your whole body.”
 Artists, craftspeople, surgeons, dancers, football players, basketball players and many others work out problems in a very physical way.

 Early in the book Gardner cited this important factor in changing one’s mind: